Active policy development

 Open consultations and policy under development

 A loan-to-value ratio (LVR) is a measure of how much a bank lends against mortgaged property, compared to the value of that property.
 Temporary limits on high LVR residential mortgage lending have been in place since October 2013.

 A key project identified by the Regulatory Stocktake was the restructure of the Banking Supervision Handbook.
 The Handbook redesign is a major project that is taking place in four stages, beginning in 2016 and extending to early 2019.

 The review of the capital adequacy framework aims to identify the most appropriate capital adequacy framework for locally incorporated registered banks, taking into account experience with the current framework and international developments.

-Cash system participants and the wider public are being asked for their views about the Reserve taking a more active role in the cash system.
-This consultation is part of the Bank’s ongoing Future of Cash – Te Moni Anamata programme which is considering the implications for New Zealanders of falling cash use for every-day transactions, including the impacts on the system that supplies, moves and stores it.
+Cash system participants and the wider public have been asked for their views about the Reserve Bank taking a more active role in the cash system.
+The Bank’s ongoing Future of Cash – Te Moni Anamata programme is considering the implications for New Zealanders of falling cash use for every-day transactions, including the impacts on the system that supplies, moves and stores it.

 As a complement to the ongoing consultation on new bank capital adequacy framework, the Reserve Bank published a consultation paper seeking feedback on the proposed framework for identifying domestic systemically important banks (D-SIBs).

 The Reserve Bank has published a consultation paper proposing changes to the reporting and publishing of regulatory breaches by banks.